osheengupta/CruzHacks-ElevatR/README.md

-# JobSkillTracker - CruzHacks Project
+# ElevatR - AI-Powered Career Development Platform

 A Chrome extension that helps students track job skills from descriptions and get personalized project recommendations to enhance their resumes.